▶ Quick Overview

 • Income Verification: Confirm income is at least 2.5–3x monthly rent

-• Rental History: Contact previous landlords to verify payment history and lease compliance
+• Rental History: Contact previous landlords to verify payment history

 ❌ Common California Eviction Mistakes That Get Cases Dismissed